 Anne Bossert designs and builds all of the studio furniture pictured on this website.
 She is a fiber artist and a woodworker rolled up into one person.
 While her designs are original, she is quite inspired by mid-twentieth century furniture and industrial design.
-Continue reading for an elaboration of her artwork in the first person:

 Combining handwoven cloth with woodworking is a fun design challenge.
 It creates many creative problem-solving opportunities.
 I enjoy both the comfort of working with cloth and the physicality of working with wood.